-Waste from households recycling rate

-In Northern Ireland, the household

-recycling rate is based on 'household

-waste' as defined in the Waste and

-Contaminated Land (NI) Order 1997 (the

-1997 Order) and Schedule to the

-Controlled Waste and Duty of Care

-Regulations (NI) 2013.
-The new 'waste

-from households' recycling rate has been

-introduced for statistical purposes to

-provide a harmonised UK indicator with a

-comparable calculation in each of the four

-UK countries.
+Waste from households recycling rate In Northern Ireland, the household recycling rate is based on 'household waste' as defined in the Waste and Contaminated Land (NI) Order 1997 (the 1997 Order) and Schedule to the Controlled Waste and Duty of Care Regulations (NI) 2013.
+The new 'waste from households' recycling rate has been introduced for statistical purposes to provide a harmonised UK indicator with a comparable calculation in each of the four UK countries.

-This 'waste from households' measure has been added to the data tables appendix; see Table 23.
-However the focus of this report is still the previous 'household waste' definition because it is the measure most directly related to current NI policy targets.
+This 'waste from households' measure has been added to the report and data tables to enable UK comparisons.
+However the main focus of this report is still the previous 'household waste' definition because it is the measure most directly related to current Northern Ireland policy targets.
 There are targets in the revised Waste Management Strategy, the 2015-16 Programme for Government and the Local Government (Performance Indicators and Standards) Order (NI) 2015 that reference the prior 'household waste' definition.
-The 'waste from households' measure may feature in the body of this report in future if it becomes more prominent in recycling targets.